-Even for those that attempt an escape from the academic publishing treadmill, adversity awaits.
+Even for those who attempt an escape from the academic publishing treadmill, adversity awaits.
 Pushing to make a broader impact with research is often confronted with political agendas, institutional inertia, and an impatient public with a desire for unequivocal answers.

 Dr. Lani Shiota, an Arizona State University associate professor, is part of the SPSP Government Relations Committee which seeks to help psychologists translate research into policy.
 Recently, she was invited to Capitol Hill as part of a yearly event held by the Consortium of Social Science Associations, where social scientists are able to make the rounds in congressional offices.

 “I learned more about how our government actually works in that one day than in my entire education,” says Dr. Shiota.
-The biggest lesson was how information is relayed to members of congress: young (often unpaid) staffers “sit there for 8 hours a day or longer, listen to people and condense what people had to say into a short report”.
+The biggest lesson was how information is relayed to members of Congress: young (often unpaid) staffers “sit there for 8 hours a day or longer, listen to people and condense what people had to say into a short report”.
 An experience many of them liken to “drinking from a fire hose.”